megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 An API gateway on its own is not appropriate for this type of model translation, as it doesn't provide persistent storage or more complex processing logic beyond mapping and rerouting.
 Instead, it can be implemented from scratch as a bespoke solution, or leveraging off the shelf stream processing platforms like [Apache Kafka](https://kafka.apache.org/) or [AWS Kinesis](https://aws.amazon.com/kinesis/).

 ![Stateful model translation](designing-software-architecture-ddd-part-3/stateful-proxy.png)
-*A proxy can aggregate and/or combine multiple separate messages into a single one for performance and unification purposes.*
+*A proxy can aggregate and/or combine multiple separate messages into a single one for performance and consolidation purposes.*

 The **unification of multiple data sources** is also a common case for stateful model translation.
 This is necessary for example when a component needs to process data from many different upstream suppliers and apply complex business logic to it.
 This is commonly seen in the [**backend for frontend**](https://samnewman.io/patterns/architectural/bff/) pattern.
 In this pattern, an API is defined to meet all of a frontend's needs.
 Allowing it to call a single backend to interact with all the various services it may need.